 Paper Birch Trees

-With papery bark that peels off trunks, paper birch trees are usually referred to as white birch trees.
+Papery bark peels off trunks; paper birch trees are usually referred to as white birch trees.
 The tree has a slender, single trunk and increases visual impact when planted in groups to accentuate its whiteness.

 A short-lived tree, these trees might live just decades in a warm climate.
 In cold weather zones, paper birch trees have lifespans close to 100 years.